aridiosilva/DesignPrinciplesAndPatterns/README.md

 Object-oriented programs are made up of objects.
 An **object** packages both data and the procedures that operate on that data.
 The procedures are typically called methods or **operations**.
 An object performs an operation when it receives a **request** (or message) from a client.

-Requests are the only way to get an object to execute an operation.
-Operations are the only way to change an object's internal data.
-Because of these restrictions, the object's internal state is said to be **encapsulated**; it cannot be accessed directly, and its representation is invisible from outside the object.
+- **Requests** are the only way to get an object to execute an operation.
+- **Operations** are the only way to change an object's internal data (state).

+Because of these restrictions, the **object's internal state** is said to be **encapsulated**; it cannot be accessed directly, and its representation is invisible from outside the object.

-The hard part about object-oriented design is decomposing a system into objects.
+The hard part about object-oriented design is **decomposing a system into objects**.
 The task is difficult because many factors come into play:

 - encapsulation,
 - granularity,